Section-A (1 mark each)

 Explain the effects of characteristics of the river when urban sewage is discharged into it.

 (a) Biodiversity is defined as the combined diversity at all levels of biological organisation.
-India with a large number of deserts, forests, wetlands, estuaries, has a greater ecosystem diversity than Norway.
+India, with a large number of deserts, forests, wetlands, and estuaries, has a greater ecosystem diversity than Norway.

 (b) The differences between genetic biodiversity and species biodiversity are mentioned below:

 |Related to the number of genes and their alleles found in the organism.

 |Related to the number and distribution of species found in an area.